th1s0ne/LifeHack-2022-Recipe-for-Disaster/README.md

 - to reduce food waste by connecting users to recipes that are able to utilise most of not all of their leftover ingredients.
 - make reducing food waste simpler and more accessible

-Execution: telegram bot that accepts inputs of ingredient and quantity from user and presents user with recipe options to best make use of given ingredients together.
+Execution: telegram bot that accepts inputs of ingredient from user and presents user with recipe options to best make use of given ingredients together.

 Target Audience: mobile users

+Interface: